sec/dotnet-core-freebsd-source-build/README.md

-# Build .NET Core 8 (preview atm) under FreeBSD
+# Build .NET <strike>Core</strike> 8 under FreeBSD

+# New News (2024)
+- We how have official port under [FreeBSD ports](https://github.com/freebsd/freebsd-ports/tree/main/lang/dotnet) for x64/amd64
+- `/usr/ports/lang/dotnet/make install` or `pkg install` will get you up and running
+- to speed up port build, use `install_tools.sh` first, unless you like everything from source
+- For arm64/aarch64, I have [fork ready](https://github.com/sec/freebsd-ports/tree/lang-dotnet-arm64/lang/dotnet) which I hope will be upstreamed soon

+# Old news (out-dated, but still some valid points)

 - Just a collection of script and patches put up into one place, to help getting automated builds.
-- For other versions, check proper tag with that name.
+- For other versions, check proper tag with that name (mostly out-dated and not updated).
-- For common errors, look below.
 - For my private nuget feed, check [dotnet-freebsd-nuget-feed](https://github.com/sec/dotnet-freebsd-nuget-feed)

 ## Usage